 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

 Buyers should outline the terms of the contract and cancellation policy.

 Evaluate major factors to mitigate risk

 How risky is the Human Resources Software supply chain?

 Buyers face a low level of risk from the HR software supply chain.
-Vendors require a variety of goods and services to help support their operations, including computers, legal services and other electrical support services.
-First tier suppliers, such as computer manufacturers, IT consulting firms and software publishers all exhibit...
+Vendors require a variety of goods and services to help support their operations, including computers, legal services and electrical support services.
+Direct suppliers, such as computer manufacturers, IT consulting firms and software publishers all present low risk...
 Subscribe to learn more.